jack-hutchinson-cko/clone/README.md

 NEXT_PUBLIC_CLIENT_TYPE="NAS"
 ```

+Alternatively, you can use `npm run abcdev` or `npm run nasdev` if you prefer not to edit the `.env` file and build each time.

 ## Deploy on Vercel

 The project is deployed via Vercel.
 To create preview links you must be a member of the `CKO Docs` team on Vercel.